Tip #1071: The Secret to Successful Employees

 Work/life imbalance has serious costs for employees, the organization, and society.
-Employees suffer such personal and societal consequences of work/life imbalance as: greater levels of
+Work/Life Imbalance Costs for Employees Employees suffer such personal and societal consequences of work/life

-Dr. W. Edwards Deming, a quality management guru, said that 85% of an employee’s ability to perform successfully on the job depends upon management.
-So,
+Dr. W. Edwards Deming, a quality management mastermind, said that 85% of employee success on the job depends upon management.
+So, what does an employee

 In Part One, we considered whether there were system barriers (Step #1) or circumstances beyond the employee’s control (Step #2) that interfered with the employee’s